- Dr Shruti Chaudhry

 I completed a PhD in Sociology in 2016 from the University of Edinburgh.
 My doctoral research was based on eleven months of ethnographic fieldwork in a village in the north Indian state of Uttar Pradesh.
 It compared the lived-experiences of marriage for women in ‘regional’ marriages (that conform to caste and community norms with a relatively small marriage distance) with women in ‘cross-regional’ marriages (that cross caste, linguistic and state boundaries and entail long-distance migration).
 By distinguishing where distance makes a difference, it aimed to challenge moral panics and simplistic assumptions about ‘problematic wives’ who are brought from far away.
 Through a focus on the ‘everyday’, it highlighted how women’s post-marital experiences in relation to their work and social relationships, their capacity to control their sexual and reproductive careers and their ability to mobilise support in the event of marital abuse or distress is shaped by a range of factors (caste, class/poverty, religion and stage in the life-course).
 It provided an empirically-informed approach to the gendering of intimacy in an arranged marriage context thereby offering an alternative to Euro-American understandings of intimacy and women's agency.

-I have taught in Religious Studies, International Development and have guest lectured and tutored on a number of courses in the School of Social and Political Science that include: Gender and Development, Sociology and Global Change, Sociology 2B: Researching Social Life and South Asia: Culture, Politics and Economy.
+I have taught in Religious Studies, International Development and have guest lectured and tutored on a number of courses in the School of Social and Political Science that include: Gender and Development, Sociology and Global Change, Religion and Society, Sociology 2B: Researching Social Life, South Asia: Culture, Politics and Economy and South Asia and the World.

-Under Contract.
-Crossing Borders for Marriage: Women, Intimacy and Everyday Life in rural North India.
+Forthcoming 2021.
+Moving for Marriage: Inequalities, Intimacy and Women's Lives in rural North India.
 SUNY Press (Albany: New York) book series Genders in the Global South.
 Debra A. Castillo and Shelley Feldman, eds.

 2019.
 'For how long can your piharwale intervene?'
 Accessing Natal kin support in rural north India.
 Modern Asian Studies, 53 (5): 1613-45.